Open-source • Production-ready • Docker-native

 For faster qualification, include: expected user count, identity provider, Power BI workspaces in scope, and target go-live date.

-If you’re embedding Power BI into customer-facing apps, PBIHoster saves you from rebuilding the same portal layer again and again.
+If you are embedding Power BI into customer-facing apps, PBIHoster saves you from rebuilding the same portal layer repeatedly.

 Disclaimer: PBIHoster is not affiliated with or endorsed by Microsoft.
 Power BI is a trademark of Microsoft Corporation.